Unbundlesss/Squonker/README.md

 `sudo squonker osx-deploy -p <packname>`

 **NOTE!** when running as root, squonker *only* deploys the images -- to avoid writing other files elsewhere with annoying root-level permissions.
 I recommend you run it without `sudo` once to deploy the instruments and then once to install the images.
-You only need to re-un it with `sudo` if you change thumbnails.
+You only need to re-run it with `sudo` if you change thumbnails.

 <br><br>